marcelcastrobr/AWS_solution_architect/README.md

 # README

-The objective of this repository is to share my learning notes during my preparation for the AWS Certified Solutions Architect - Associate.
+The objective of this repository is to share my learning notes during my preparation for:

+- AWS Certified Solutions Architect - Associate.
+- AWS Certified Developer - Associate.
+- AWS Certified Solutions Architect - Professional.

 This repository is target for people that are planning to start using AWS (Amazon Web Services) or willing to pursue the certification path.